CBonnell/servercert/docs/BR.md

 **Subject**: The natural person, device, system, unit, or Legal Entity identified in a Certificate as the Subject.
 The Subject is either the Subscriber or a device under the control and operation of the Subscriber.

 **Subject Identity Information**: Information that identifies the Certificate Subject.
-Subject Identity Information does not include a domain name listed in the `subjectAltName` extension or the Subject `commonName` field.
+Subject Identity Information does not include a Domain Name listed in the `subjectAltName` extension or the Subject `commonName` field.

 **Subordinate CA**: A Certification Authority whose Certificate is signed by the Root CA, or another Subordinate CA.